Wales child abuse: Councils could publish Jillings report

 "But of course people have continued to say the abuse was on a much greater scale than those convictions suggest.

 "If all those statements were taken and contained I believe as appendices in the Jillings report, then the report ought to be made public.
-I think it's absolutely crucial."'Tackle these slurs'
+I think it's absolutely crucial."

 On Friday morning, Lord McAlpine said allegations linking him to alleged historical child abuse were "wholly false and seriously defamatory".

 Claims of alleged abuse were highlighted by the BBC's Newsnight programme last Friday when Mr Messham said the Waterhouse inquiry had uncovered only a fraction of the abuse.

 Mr Messham also said he had been repeatedly abused by a senior political figure who served during the Thatcher era.

 Lord McAlpine, former party treasurer, has now released a statement saying he had visited Wrexham "only once" and that he had been in the company of an agent from Conservative Central Office.